oarcscience/ith.oarc.science/aor/paine/index.md

----
-title: "Works of Thomas Paine"
+# Works of Thomas Paine
-titleh1: "Works of Thomas Paine"
+<title>Intangible Textual Heritage: Works of Thomas Paine</title>
----

 This page indexes resources at this site relating to Thomas Paine.

 <span class="c_da"></span>